Shreveport Workers’ Compensation Lawyers

 - Temporary or permanent disability benefits

-If you or a co-worker are hurt while working, your employer must take your personal injury seriously and document the facts around an accident.
-They must also make sure an accident investigation is carried out to help reveal the root of the problem and point toward safety improvements.
+If you or a co-worker suffer a work-related injury, your employer must take your personal injury seriously and document all of the facts surrounding the accident.
+They must also make sure an accident investigation is carried out to help reveal the root of the problem and point toward safety improvements to avoid future work-related incidents.

-Contact the experienced workers’ compensation attorneys at Gordon and Gordon Law Firm right away if you or a loved one has been hurt in a work-related accident and would like to learn more about your workers’ compensation options.
-You can give us a call at (318) 716-4357 or complete our online intake form to get in touch today.
+Contact the experienced Northwest Louisiana workers’ compensation attorneys at Gordon and Gordon right away if you or a loved one has been hurt in a work-related accident and would like to learn more about your workers’ compensation options.
+We have law offices in Mansfield, Bossier City, and Shreveport, LA, but we proudly serve the entire Ark-La-Tex and beyond.
+To reach our Mansfield, Bossier, or Shreveport office, you can give us a call at (318) 716-4357 or complete our online intake form today.